 1 hour plus transfers

-If you’re set on saving about ¥200, there is a slightly cheaper option than the Keisei Access Express mentioned above.
+If you’re set on saving ¥200, there is a slightly cheaper option than the Keisei Access Express mentioned above.

 You can take the Keisei Main Line train to Aoto Station, then transfer to the Keisei Oshiage Line for a 12-minute ride over to Asakusa Station.
 You’re looking at around 80 to 90 minutes of total travel time.
 The seating and luggage storage situation is the same at the Sky Access Express.
 Our advice?
 Go for the Keisei Access Express train instead — it’s much easier.